neoh4x0r/ps2dev/README.md

 This program will automatically build and install the whole compiler and other tools used in the creation of homebrew software for the Sony PlayStation® 2 videogame system.

 &nbsp;
 **Note:** previously bash scripts were used to clone and build the toolchain and associated libraries; however, the repository is now using `git submodules` and makefiles to make building and developing easier.
+&nbsp;
+The use of submodules makes building and development easier because you only need to clone the repositories once instead of cloning them on every invocation of the build script.
+&nbsp;
+In other words, using the build scripts, as they were, it would be many builds to many clones.
+However, cloning via submodules makes it one clone to many builds, and it also allows for local changes to be made without having those changes wiped-out when the script does a hard-reset on the repository.

 ## Requirements